 I started drawing as soon as I could hold a crayon.
 No mentor per say but the lines and colors which taught me the art of communication.
 I’ve always understand, innately, that both create visual images that resonate with the soul crossing the language barrier.
 Hence, “A picture is worth a thousand words.”

-How long have you been involved with aerosol art?
+How long have you been using aerosol cans?

 The Russell Neighborhood Mural is the first time I’ve used aerosol cans.